Financial Aid Payments

 If your financial aid is reduced after you’ve completed your Billing Worksheet/Payment Plan Enrollment Form

 Federal financial aid funds will not pay this charge without your written authorization.
-Therefore, if you need to purchase the insurance because you are not covered under a comparable insurance plan, and, if you expect your financial aid to pay this charge, you must authorize it in writing by completing the appropriate section of the “Acknowlegements and Certifications” form required by the Financial Aid Office.
+Therefore, if you need to purchase the insurance because you are not covered under a comparable insurance plan, and, if you expect your financial aid to pay this charge, you must authorize it in writing by completing the appropriate section of the “Acknowledgements and Certifications” form required by the Financial Aid Office.